carbon-language/carbon-lang/docs/design/generics/details.md

 and interface combination.
 The solution is to parameterize the impl definition, so it applies to a family of types, interfaces, or both.
 This includes:

--   Declare an out-of-line external impl for a parameterized type.
+-   Declare an impl for a parameterized type, which may be external or declared out-of-line.
 -   "Conditional conformance" where a parameterized type implements some interface if the parameter to the type satisfies some criteria, like implementing the same interface.